Laughing-Boy/laughing-boy.github.io/about.md

 ---

-I am a second-year Master's student in Biomedical Informatics at Stanford University.
-I received my Bachelor's in Biophysical Chemistry from Dartmouth College.
+I completed my Bachelor's in Electrical Engineering from IIT Mandi.
+I am GSOC fellow 2K17, working on image recognistion and learning techiniques.

-I have a strong interest in variational inference, generative modeling, and deep learning.
-I really like variational methods and am particularly interested in using information-theoretic approaches to improve upon existing deep generative models, and in its application to semi-supervised learning.
+I have a strong research interest in deep learning.
+I read many research papers and blog about them in this site.
+I am big Asoiaf fan and do lots of reading.
+I am fanboy of Death Note and Attack on Titans.

-If you are interested in knowing more about what I've worked on, please see my [CV](/rui-shu-curriculum.pdf).
+If you are interested in knowing more about what I've worked on, please see my [CV]().